Amtrak Stations overview

 Amtrak has a great carry-on and baggage policy.

-If your layover is at a station with baggage services and your final destination does, you may check your bag at the layover station.
+If your layover is at a station with baggage services and your final destination is, you may check your bag at the layover station.
 If you decide to do this en route, you will not have access to them during your trip.
 Your baggage must be checked 30-45 minutes before departure, but check with your station.

-My First Experience With Amtrak Stations
+My first experience with Amtrak Stations

 Hiawatha at SVT